Zachhaaa/zachpuglia-portfolio/content/wood-speaker.md

 ## Math

-In order to calculate the side lengths of the octagon, I used these formulas I derived using basic trig and geometry concepts.
+In order to calculate the side lengths of the octagon, I used these formulas, which I derived using basic trig and geometry concepts.
 The shape is a regular octagon with the top and bottom sides extended.

 <p>
 \[S_{1} = {2a \tan \frac{1}{2} \theta}\]